eclipse-oniro4openharmony/manifest/README.md

 ### Updating or Adding Repositories
 Add a new row for each new repository.
 Ensure the correct build and test profiles are filled in.

-### CI Pipeline Gatekeeping Rules
-1. **Precise PR builds** depend on accurate build/test mapping in `matrix_product.csv`.
-New or modified repositories must update this file.
-2. **TDD test suites** are provided and maintained by the owning team.
-Missing test mappings skip validation.
-3. **Component dependencies** are also maintained by the owning teams.
-If dependencies are defined, CI will perform a full 3-layer test cascade; otherwise, only the component itself is tested.

-### CI Validation
-To verify CI integration:
-- Leave a PR comment with `start build`
-- If the build does not trigger, ensure your repo is listed correctly in `matrix_product.csv`

 ---